grantj-re3/FlindersLizards-Digitisation/README.md

 Files key_gap.csv, key_overlap.csv, trip_dup.csv and trip_gap.csv
 use *only* the PDF filenames (which encode date, trip and key info) to produce the report.
+To produce the num_pages_file_reg.csv report, the program also needs to:
-In addition, num_pages_file_reg.csv reads the number of pages within the CSV and requires a CSV file-register in order to produce useful results.
+- read the number of pages within the PDF to give the actual_npages column
+- read a CSV file-register (which is a single document with one row of information per PDF) in order to calculate the expected_npages column

 ### Usage